tjx666/open-in-external-app/README.md

 ## 🧡 Backers

-Thanks to `姜世祺` for designing the extension's logo.
+Thanks to `JiangShiqi` for designing the extension's logo.